artemgetmann/marketmirror/README.md

 Returns the current caching status and information about cached tickers

 ### POST /analyze
 Analyzes a stock based on the provided ticker symbol.
-This endpoint has rate limiting applied.
+This endpoint has rate limiting applied (1 analysis per day per user).

 #### Request body
 ```json